 Eastern University and Villanova University have entered into an agreement that leads to two degrees, the B.A in Math (from Eastern) and M.S. in Engineering (from Villanova).
-Students will study for four years at Eastern University and for one year at Villanova.
+Students will study for four years at Eastern University, including several undergraduate Villanova Engineering courses, followed by graduate coursework in Engineering at Villanova.
 Details and program requirements may be found in the Department of Mathematics section of the handbook under the heading Pre-Engineering Concentration.